Menu

 By the year 799, Charlemagne’s empire encompassed most of modern France, Germany, Switzerland, Austria, Belgium, and the Netherlands, a small piece of northern Spain, and those parts of the northern half of Italy that didn’t belong to his close ally the Papal States.
 An astute politician by any standard, Charlemagne now cemented his hold on his empire with an appeal to those two potent, interconnected cultural currents: the Church in Rome, and the ongoing nostalgia for the Roman Empire of old.

-Two days later, on Christmas Day, 800, Pope Leo III paid the last of his debt to his august patron.
-At Mass that morning, he and Charlemagne stood together beneath the flickering light and shadow of a thousand candles burning inside Saint Peter’s Basilica, the biggest church in Rome (although not the building that goes by that name today).
+On Christmas Day, 800, Pope Leo III paid back his debt to his patron.
+He and Charlemagne stood together that morning beneath the flickering light and shadow of a thousand candles burning inside Saint Peter’s Basilica, the cathedral of Rome.
 Leo sprinkled Charlemagne’s brow with holy oil, picked up a magnificently jeweled crown, and placed it on his head.
-Then he knelt at his feet while the parishioners around him gasped.
+Then the pope knelt at the feet of the king while the parishioners around them gasped.
 “Hail to Charles the Augustus, crowned by God the great and peace-bringing emperor of the Romans!” he thundered.
-With these words, he made Charlemagne the first Holy Roman Emperor, uniting the glory of the Church with the nostalgic cachet of the ancient Roman Empire. (“Augustus” had been the name of the very first Roman emperor, the same one who reigned at the time of Jesus’s birth.)
+With these words, he made Charlemagne the first Holy Roman Emperor, uniting the glory of the Church with the nostalgic cachet of the empire of Antiquity. (“Augustus” had been the name of the very first Roman emperor, the same one who reigned at the time of Jesus’s birth.)

-“The coronation was of great benefit to both sides,” as the modern historian of the papacy Richard P. McBrien writes.
-If anything, this is a decided understatement.
-The pope’s stamp of approval established a legal and philosophical basis for an empire that had heretofore been a credit to Charlemagne’s military prowess alone, leaving him able to look upon the Byzantine emperor to the east as a peer, or perhaps even as his junior; his own empire was by now much larger than the Byzantine one, which had been sadly diminished by the inroads of Islam.
-Meanwhile the crowning of the year 800 had rejuvenated a theory of the legitimacy of government which dated back to the earliest pharaohs of ancient Egypt if not before, one to which Leo had now given the Church’s unequivocal sanction: the theory that monarchs were chosen and favored by God himself, meaning that to rebel against them was literally to defy God.
+“The coronation was of great benefit to both sides,” write the historian of the papacy Richard P. McBrien.
+This is a decided understatement.
+The pope’s stamp of approval established a legal and philosophical basis for an empire that had heretofore been a credit to Charlemagne’s military prowess alone, allowing him to look upon the Byzantine emperor to the east as a peer, or perhaps even as his junior; his own empire was by now much larger than the Byzantine one, which had been sadly diminished by the inroads made by Islam.
+At the same time, the crowning rejuvenated a theory of governmental legitimacy which dated back to the earliest pharaohs of ancient Egypt if not before, one to which Leo had now given the Church’s unequivocal sanction: the theory that monarchs were chosen and favored by God himself, meaning that to rebel against them was literally to defy God.
 I trust that the implications for realpolitik require no elaboration.

-For the Church’s part, Leo had hitched its wagon to the rising power of the age, although he had also sacrificed a fair measure of his independence if not his dignity to bring it off.
-In the years to come, Charlemagne, an inveterate reformer with ideas about just about everything, inserted himself repeatedly into the internal workings of the Church, promoting favored candidates for various Church offices, even convening councils on thorny theological questions and lobbying for changes to the hallowed Nicene Creed.
-Leo’s surviving letters to Charlemagne, begging for help with this or that petty problem, make it all too clear who was the junior partner in the relationship, even if Leo does still deign to affect the royal “we.”
+Meanwhile Leo had indissolubly tied the fate of the Church to a man who would prove the most powerful single monarch of the entire Middle Ages.
+Unfortunately, the pope had sacrificed a fair measure of his independence if not his dignity to bring it off.
+In the years that followed, Charlemagne, an inveterate reformer with ideas about just about everything, inserted himself repeatedly into the internal workings of the Church, promoting favored candidates for various Church offices, even convening councils on thorny theological questions and lobbying for changes to the hallowed Nicene Creed, orthodox Christianity’s most fundamental statement of faith.
+Leo’s surviving letters to Charlemagne, begging for help with this or that petty problem, make it all too clear who was the weaker partner in the relationship, even if Leo does still deign to affect the royal “we.”

 Charlemagne died in 814, Leo two years later.
-But the Holy Roman Empire they had concocted between them would persist for another thousand years, passing through many different hands and lineages, the territory it encompassed shifting constantly.
+But the Holy Roman Empire they had concocted between them would persist for another 1000 years, passing through many different hands and lineages, the boundaries of its territory shifting constantly.

 In its early heyday, this self-conscious echo of the past began the slow process of lifting Western Europe out of the hardscrabble chaos of the past few centuries and awakening in it a sense of its potential.
-In Aachen, a city near the center of Charlemagne’s empire that served as the closest thing this peripatetic monarch had to a permanent capital, he set up the greatest publishing hub Western Europe had seen in many a century, filled with hundreds of scribes busily copying manuscripts for the benefit of their posterity.
-It is true that their labors were devoted more to the preservation of old knowledge than the production of new.
-“We must not overestimate the intellectual quality of the age,” writes Will Durant.
+In Aachen, a city near the center of Charlemagne’s empire that served as the closest thing this peripatetic monarch had to a permanent capital, he set up a publishing hub of sorts, filling scriptoriums with hundreds of scribes who busily copied documents of many types for the benefit of their posterity.
+“We must not overestimate the intellectual quality of the age,” cautions Will Durant.
 “This scholastic resurrection was the awakening of children rather than the maturity of such cultures as then existed in Constantinople, Baghdad, and Cordova.”
-Charlemagne himself might be seen as a symbol of his empire’s state of intellectual development; he tried earnestly to learn to write properly in his latter years, but never quite succeeded.
-Nevertheless, copying was an important act in itself, vital for the preservation of existing knowledge and thought.
-It kept at least some portion of the heritage of the Classical past alive in Europe, just when it was on the verge of disappearing entirely.
+Charlemagne himself might be seen as a symbol of his empire’s state of intellectual development; he tried earnestly to learn to write as well as he could read in his latter years, but never quite succeeded.
+Nevertheless, he set Europe on the long road to recovering the heritage of Antiquity, a road whose final destination lay still more than half a millennium in the future at the time of his death.

-Charlemagne’s reign also gave to Europe the legendary figure of Roland, a brave and noble knight who fought with the emperor’s armies, and at the last bravely died in his service.
+Charlemagne’s reign also gave to Europe the epic hero Roland, a brave and steadfast knight who fought with the emperor’s armies, and at the last bravely died in his service.
 On the one hand, Roland was the first glimmer of a new literature and ethic of chivalry that weren’t to fully dawn for a few hundred years yet.
 On the other, he was a mythical hero for the new age that could stand comfortably alongside the likes of Achilles, Odysseus, and Aeneas.
 Indeed, Roland’s exploits were typically sung aloud to the illiterate common people, just as Homer had once done it.

 Did you enjoy this chapter?
 If so, please think about pitching in to help me make many more like it.
 You can pledge any amount you like.